ibm-cloud-docs/FileStorage/faqs.md

 That depends on what the host operating system can handle, it’s not something that {{site.data.keyword.cloud}} limits.
 Refer to your OS documentation for limits on the number of file shares that can be mounted.

-## How many files/directories are allowed for specific file volume sizes?
+## How many files and directories are allowed for specific file volume sizes?
 What is the maximum number of inodes allowed per volume size?
 {: #maxfilevolume}
 {: faq}
 {: support}